A day in the life of a Data Engineer

 The work of the Data Engineer is relatively new and still evolving.
 This means that as a Data Engineer you learn a lot by simply doing it.

-"This is also why I like working as a Data Engineering consultant so much.
-I have seen and been able to solve problems for various large customers.
-Intakes and the influence I have on customer demand are of great importance here.
-Here you determine the scope of the problem that needs to be solved and you discover what knowledge and experience are needed to do this.
+"This is also why I love working as a Data Engineering consultant.
+I have seen and been able to solve problems for several large clients.
+Intakes and the influence I have on the customer demand are very important here.
+This is where you determine the scope of the problem to be solved and find out what knowledge and experience is needed to."

 Eventually, I can learn many new techniques or solve new problems during an assignment.
 In this way, I continue to develop myself and take on new challenges.
+In the past year, I started working on the realisation of a datalake house architecture for the first time, whereas previously I had mainly worked with (no)SQL databases.
 And all that from one employer."

 Knowledge sharing at the core